 Is applying that to clinical trials a new thing?

-necessary to run these things were not written until the late '90s and early 2000s.
-And then in 2003 there was the first ever FDA approval of a drug based on a Bayesian analysis.
+This debate has been going on for a very long time,but it's really only come to the fore in the past 15 years or so, largely because a lot of the machinery behind being able to run Bayesian models is simulation, and that requires a huge amount of computing power.
+Prior to 2005-10, the computing power that was available to the average person running these trials was just not enough to be able to support that level of simulation.
+And the computer packages that were necessary to run these things were not written until the late '90s and early 2000s.
+And then in 2003, there was the first ever FDA approval of a drug based on a Bayesian analysis.
 That’s really when the medical community realized that this is something that is here, that's acceptable to regulators, that's scientifically sound, and the number of trials that have been using Bayesian methods since then have really skyrocketed.
 Especially during the pandemic, there were a lot trials powered by Bayesian stats, and those were all published in all the top journals.
 So a lot of people became more familiar with the concept and since then, it's really taken off.

 Has COVID changed the nature of clinical trials?

-COVID was a really good example what to do, what not to do.
-There were lots of trials that were done at the time that were really small, that did not have very many patients, that didn't run for very long, and produced results that weren't particularly helpful to anybody because the precision and the certainty around any answer was just not nearly enough to what a clinician working in the hospital, who has patients who are dying in front of them, would need to know.
+COVID was a really good example of what to do, what not to do.
+There were lots of trials that were done at the time that were really small, that did not have very many patients, that didn't run for very long, and produced results that weren't particularly helpful to anybody, because the precision and the certainty around any answer was just not nearly enough to provide what a clinician working in the hospital, who has patients who are dying in front of them, would need to know.

 So what next, after you finish the DPhil?

 I'm a medic by training.
-I finished med school before I came here to do my PhD, and so I'll be going back to do my residency training in internal medicine for the next five to ten years to get my clinical training to go along with the fantastic research training that I've got now.
+I finished med school before I came here to do my PhD, and so I'll be going back to do my residency training in internal medicine for the next 5-10 years to get my clinical training to go along with the fantastic research training that I've got now.
 And, hopefully, I will have a career as a clinical scientist to look forward to, where you get to, in a very privileged manner, split your time between seeing patients and working in the hospital, and having dedicated time to work on research.